Broekhart/Debounce/README.md

 # What is this?

-Get a simple debounce function for your typescript project
+Get a simple debounce function for your javascript project

 # Installation